-4 hours, 100 artists, and one 26-minute flute song: this epic new album is in support of trans rights
+4 hours, 100 artists, and one 26-minute flute song: This epic new album is in support of trans rights

 Building a New Legacy

-While Transa fits well into Red Hot’s longstanding ability to bring musicians together for a cause and change some minds in the process, it’s also the first effort of what Reid hopes will be a new legacy he is charting for the organization.
+While Transa fits well into Red Hot’s longstanding ability to bring musicians together for a cause, and change some minds in the process, it’s also the first effort of what Reid hopes will be a new legacy he is charting for the organization.

-When Red Hot marked its 30th anniversary in 2020, Reid pushed the organization to adopt a new, formalized mission statement that encompassed its legacy of fighting AIDS while broadening its efforts to raise awareness of broader LGBT issues.
+When Red Hot marked its 30th anniversary in 2020, Reid pushed the organization to adopt a new, formalized mission statement that encompassed its legacy of fighting AIDS while broadening its efforts to raise awareness of broader LGBTQ+ issues.
 “I believe Red Hot’s primary mission is in promoting diversity, and that’s through equal access to healthcare,” they say.

-Reid says the new focus opened the door to projects, like Transa, that are designed to showcase trans talent and solidarity from the broader industry rather than entirely focus on AIDS.
+Reid says the new focus opened the door to projects like Transa, which are designed to showcase trans talent and solidarity from the broader industry rather than entirely focus on AIDS.
 “Obviously we still care about that cause, too,’ Reid says.
-“But this project is a way of suggesting that all of our issues are interconnected.
+“But this project is a way of suggesting that all our issues are interconnected.
 We can’t solve HIV and AIDS if we can’t solve the issues within ourselves first.”

 Island in the Stream

 Red Hot is releasing Transa into a music industry that’s starkly different from the one Red Hot + Blue launched into.
-That compilation sold more than a million copies and sprouted a TV special, helping bankroll a nearly $1 million donation to AIDS advocacy group Act Up.
+That compilation sold more than a million copies and sprouted a TV special, helping bankroll a nearly $1 million donation to AIDS advocacy group ACT UP.

 Streaming’s dominance and physical media’s decline have completely changed how—and if—projects like Transa make money that can be donated.
 “When I started at Red Hot, Spotify didn’t even exist yet,” Reid says.
 “It’s radically shifted the way the org has operated—there were even some dormant years where we just didn’t know how to bring projects to fruition.”

 With Transa, Reid says Red Hot has acted as its own label, rather than partnering with a label that would fund recording and marketing budgets, as it has for past compilations.
-While it means that all revenue comes back to Red Hot, it also means sales have to make up for the costs of creating the record—part of why Transa isn’t positioned as a benefit album.
+While it means that all revenue comes back to Red Hot, it also means sales have to cover the costs of creating the record—part of why Transa isn’t positioned as a benefit album.

-“In the ‘90s and 2000s, you could have a release that sold like, 500,000 [physical] units without any promotion, and then that would bankroll a huge gift to Act Up,” Bell says, adding that with Transa, “We haven’t wanted to promise something to the orgs we’d want to support.
-She notes that the organizations Transa could benefit, if possible, include the Sylvia Rivera Law Project, the New York Trans Oral History Project, and housing-focused organizations Dallas Hope Charities in Texas and GLITS in New York.
-As part of the release, Red Hot is taking pre-orders for a six-LP box set that will ship in Spring 2025.
+“In the ‘90s and 2000s, you could have a release that sold, like, 500,000 [physical] units without any promotion, and then that would bankroll a huge gift to ACT UP,” Bell says, adding that with Transa, “We haven’t wanted to promise something to the orgs we’d want to support.”
+She notes that the organizations Transa could benefit include the Sylvia Rivera Law Project, the New York Trans Oral History Project, and housing-focused organizations Dallas Hope Charities in Texas and GLITS in New York.
+As part of the release, Red Hot is taking pre-orders for a six-LP box set that will ship in spring 2025.

 “Our main mission is to raise awareness—we think this album is a historical document that will help lead people back to themselves,” Reid says.
 “Hopefully streaming, sync, and licensing will help raise funds.”
-He adds that Spotify has helped boost Transa’s profile, with Transa tracks populating personalized playlists for users, and the album getting some Times Square billboard time as the album of the month for Spotify’s Glow LGBT equity program.
+He adds that Spotify has helped boost Transa’s profile, with Transa tracks populating personalized playlists for users, and the album getting some Times Square billboard time as the album of the month for Spotify’s Glow LGBTQ+ equity program.

 “It’s been a struggle to get on Spotify’s radar for Red Hot releases to date, but Transa is unlocking a lot of doors,” Reid says.
-“It was industry people at MTV back in the ‘90s that really helped platform those early Red Hot projects.
+“It was industry people at MTV back in the ‘90s who really helped platform those early Red Hot projects.
 We need places like Spotify and Apple to step up and do the same today.”